 - 3.10 'Transfers' include moving an arrested person or detainee from the place of arrest to the police station, the police station to any other lawful and duly authorised location, and back to the police station from such authorised location.
-Such authorised location may include a hospital, place of discovery, a court, or a pre-trial detention facility. - 3.11 The police officers in charge of the transfer should ensure that the arrested person or detainee is least exposed to public view and safeguarded from insult, hurt or injury from the public. - 3.12 An arrested person or detainee should only be transferred in a safe and suitable mode of transport that aligns with the purpose of the transfer.
-The vehicles authorised for the transfer of such persons must be adequately equipped to minimise any potential injury that can be caused to such persons and the accompanying police officers in the event of an accident or emergency. - 3.13 In the event that a detainee is being transferred to a place of discovery of an evidentiary item, the relevant senior police officer should take the following measures prior to the transfer: - a) Verify the information revealed by the detainee with regard to the location of the discovery (where possible, a team of police officers should be deployed to the location to check for the safety of the environment and presence of any suspicious persons in the area); and - b) Calculate the risk associated in taking the detainee to the stated location(s). - 3.14 Based on the level of credibility of the information provided by a detainee and level of risk in taking such person to the stated location, the relevant senior police officer should determine: - a) The composition and number of police officers that should be deployed in the discovery operation; - b) The type and number of vehicles that should be deployed for the operation; - c) The authorised means of restraint and weapons the police officers may be equipped with during the operation; - d) The chain of command the team should follow during the operation; and - e) The date and time at which the operation will be launched. - 3.15 When transferring a detainee who is reasonably assessed to be dangerous, the composition of the team of officers assigned for the discovery operation should include well experienced and trained officers who are capable of taking decisions in the field in a manner that minimises harm to the detainee and others.
+Such authorised location may include a hospital, place of discovery of evidence, a court, or a pre-trial detention facility. - 3.11 The police officers in charge of the transfer of a suspect should ensure that the arrested person or detainee is least exposed to public view and safeguarded from insult, hurt or injury from the public. - 3.12 An arrested person or detainee should only be transferred from one place to another in a safe and suitable mode of transport that aligns with the purpose of the transfer.
+The vehicles authorised for the transfer of such persons must be adequately equipped to minimise any potential injury that can be caused to such persons and the accompanying police officers in the event of an accident or emergency. - 3.13 In the event that a detainee is being transferred to a place of discovery of an evidentiary item, the relevant senior police officer (not below the rank of Assistant Superintendent of Police) should take the following measures prior to the transfer: - a) Verify the information revealed by the detainee with regard to the location of the discovery of the evidentiary item (where possible, a team of police officers should be deployed to the location to check for the safety of the environment and presence of any suspicious persons in the area); and - b) Calculate the risk associated in taking the detainee to the stated location(s). - 3.14 Based on the level of credibility of the information provided by a detainee and level of risk in taking such person to the stated location, the relevant senior police officer should determine: - a) The composition and number of police officers that should be deployed in the discovery operation; - b) The type and number of vehicles that should be deployed for the operation; - c) The authorised means of restraint and weapons the police officers may be equipped with during the operation; - d) The chain of command the team should follow during the operation; and - e) The date and time at which the operation will be launched. - 3.15 When transferring a detainee who is reasonably assessed to be dangerous, the composition of the team of officers assigned for the discovery operation should include well experienced and trained officers who are capable of taking decisions in the field in a manner that minimises harm to the detainee and others.